Shapeshifter17/Shapeshifter17/README.md

 # Welcome to my GitHub profile

-My name is Andrei Barbulescu and I am a third-year computer science student at Concordia University.
+My name is Andrei Barbulescu and I am a software developper based in Montreal.
-I have recently made the switch to a linux developping environment and I am learning how to use NeoVim and tmux right now.
+I'm comfortable doing back-end development in a dot net environment.

 ## Languages and tools